-Headquartered in Rosemead, Edison International (EIX) is a Utilities stock that has seen a price change of 3.52% so far this year.
-Currently paying a dividend of $0.74 per share, the company has a dividend yield of 4.48%.
-In comparison, the Utility - Electric Power industry's yield is 3.15%, while the S&P 500's yield is 1.6%.
+Based in Cincinnati, Kroger (KR) is in the Retail-Wholesale sector, and so far this year, shares have seen a price change of 7.13%.
+Currently paying a dividend of $0.26 per share, the company has a dividend yield of 2.18%.
+In comparison, the Retail - Supermarkets industry's yield is 2.03%, while the S&P 500's yield is 1.74%.

-In terms of dividend growth, the company's current annualized dividend of $2.95 is up 4% from last year.
-Over the last 5 years, Edison International has increased its dividend 5 times on a year-over-year basis for an average annual increase of 4.05%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Edison International's current payout ratio is 60%.
-This means it paid out 60% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $1.04 is up 10.6% from last year.
+Over the last 5 years, Kroger has increased its dividend 5 times on a year-over-year basis for an average annual increase of 14.57%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Kroger's current payout ratio is 25%, meaning it paid out 25% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, EIX expects solid earnings growth.
-The Zacks Consensus Estimate for 2023 is $4.74 per share, representing a year-over-year earnings growth rate of 2.60%.
+KR is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2023 is $4.49 per share, representing a year-over-year earnings growth rate of 6.15%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report